Higher-order exceptional points unveiled by nilpotence and mathematical induction: Results

 \subsection{Principles of design by nilpotence}

 EPs appear in the linear eigenvalue problem

 where $\hat{\rm H} \in \mathbb{C}^{N \times N} \ (N \in \mathbb{N})$, $\bm{\alpha} \in \mathbb{C}^{N}$ is the eigenvector, and $\omega \in \mathbb{C}$ the eigenvalue.
 The system matrix $\hat{\rm H}$ can be the effective Hamiltonian of a Schr\"odinger-type equation or can describe a discrete process like the scattering matrix.
-Thus, Eq. (\ref{eigenvalue_eq}) is adopted for such as photonic, plasmonic, phononic, electronic, and condensed-matter systems.
+Thus, Eq. (\ref{eigenvalue_eq}) is widely used in photonics, plasmonics, phononics, electronics, condensed-matter physics, and so on.
 In linear algebra, the existence of an EP$n$ means that the Jordan normal (canonical) form of $\hat{\rm H}$ has an ${n \times n}$ specific non-diagonalizable block component termed Jordan cell (JC) \cite{Graefe2008,Heiss2008}, as illustrated in Fig. \ref{fig:JNF_nilpotence}(a).
 Thus, examining such a condition mathematically may lead to the simplest and most essential way to design EPs.
 The basics related to the Jordan normal form (JNF) are summarized in Supplementary Information (SI).

 The nilpotence of $\hat{\rm H}$ with the index of $m$ is defined as